filip-rupniewski/filip-rupniewski.github.io/programs/pytacz4/README.md

     - `pyttsx3` (for text-to-speech conversion, required only for the GUI version and without internet access)
     - `gTTS` (for text-to-speech conversion, required only for the GUI version)

+## Installation:
 For Windows:
+Download all the files.
 You can install Python from the Microsoft Store.
 Then, open Command Prompt (`Win + R → type cmd → Enter`) and run:

 ```Command Prompt
 pip install unidecode Levenshtein pygame pyttsx3 gTTS
 ```

 For Linux:
+Download all the files.
+Then write into terminal
 ```bash
 sudo apt install -y python3
 pip install unidecode Levenshtein pygame pyttsx3 gTTS